Aliases for ROCK1 Gene

 GeneCards Summary for ROCK1 Gene

 ROCK1 (Rho-Associated, Coiled-Coil Containing Protein Kinase 1) is a Protein Coding gene.
 Diseases associated with ROCK1 include sry-negative 46,xx testicular disorder of sex development and 46,xx testicular disorder of sex development.
-Among its related pathways are RhoGDI Pathway and Signaling by GPCR.
+Among its related pathways are RhoGDI Pathway and GPCR Pathway.
 GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
 An important paralog of this gene is STK38L.

 UniProtKB/Swiss-Prot for ROCK1 Gene